From uni assignment to business idea

-By the end of it, we had a business concept.
+"By the end of it, we had a business concept.
 We got invaluable input from lecturers and assistance from classmates and by the end of the course we had a comprehensive business plan, a marketing plan, and all of our financial modeling and growth strategy completed and validated.
-We partnered with food education program Stephanie Alexander Kitchen Garden Foundation, who was looking for ways to help their schools fundraise to support their garden programs.
+We partnered with food education program Stephanie Alexander Kitchen Garden Foundation, who were looking for ways to help their schools fundraise to support their garden programs.
 The partnership definitely helped launch the business and let people know it existed.
-We work with Happy School and Greening Australia, who continue to help expose and grow our business.
+We work with Happy School and Greening Australia, who continue to help expose and grow [Living Fundraisers]."

-We talked to primary schools, kindergartens, childcare centres, sporting & community groups, and charities.
-We ordered the components to fill 50,000 herb and vegie growing kits.
-That was enough to get us going, but it wouldn’t break the bank if the business idea was a flop.
+“We designed the initial product range in consultation with our potential customer base.
+We talked to primary schools, kindergartens, childcare centres, sporting and community groups, and charities.
+We ordered the components to fill 50,000 herb and veggie growing kits.
+That was enough to get us going, but it wouldn’t break the bank if the business idea was a flop.”

-We sourced seeds and potting mix from the Mornington Peninsula in Victoria and packaging materials from China on credit cards as needed.
+“We sourced seeds and potting mix from the Mornington Peninsula in Victoria and packaging materials from China on credit cards as needed.
 We also borrowed a few $5,000 loans from family members.
-The products were assembled on my pool table turned work bench.
-There were several late-night sessions involving family and friends pitching in to get orders out.
+The products were assembled on my pool table turned workbench.
+There were several late-night sessions involving family and friends pitching in to get orders out.”

-This allows us to tweak and improve our existing products, develop options for future line and to gauge the level of interest.
+“We asked customers for feedback on current product options.
+This allowed us to tweak and improve our existing products, develop options for future line and to gauge the level of interest.
 Our initial product range included packets of vegetable seeds, as well as our mini-greenhouse growing kits.
-We found that people were more interested in the step-by-step kits than the seeds on their own, so we dropped the seed packets at the end of the first year.
+We found that people were more interested in the step-by-step kits than the seeds on their own, so we dropped the seed packets at the end of the first year.”

-Managing the business virtually has challenges
+Managing the business virtually

-We all work from home and our manufacturing and warehousing is done in partnership with Options Victoria, so keeping track of stock and internal communications is not as easy as when everyone is co-located.
-Early last year we changed to a cloud-based enterprise management system.
-It was a difficult process to go through and took up an enormous amount of time, it now almost runs the business for us.
+“We all worked from home and our manufacturing and warehousing was done in partnership with Options Victoria, so keeping track of stock and internal communications was not as easy as when everyone is co-located.
+At one stage, we changed to a cloud-based enterprise management system.
+It was a difficult process to go through and took up an enormous amount of time, it almost ran the business for us.”

-We both enjoy working hard and have always juggled lots of things.
+“We both enjoy working hard and have always juggled lots of things.
 Work is woven through life, rather than being a distinct part of it.
 School drop-offs and pickups, doctors’ appointments, kids home sick or needing attention, uni, even the occasional holiday all just happen and we make it work.
-We give a lot to the business and we understandunderstood when other things deserve priority.
-Between us and the help we get from our partners, we always get what needs to be done, done.
+We give gave a lot to the business and we understandunderstood when other things deserve deserved priority.
+Between us and the help we get from our partners, we always get got what needs to be done, done.”